PyVRP/VRPLIB/README.md

 ```

 #### On computing edge weights
-Note that in the above example, the edge weights were not included in the data section part, but they were included in the instance output.
+Note that in the example instance did not include any explicit information about the edge weights, yet the instance output included it.
-By default, `vrplib` computes the edge weights by following the instance specifications as strictly as possible.
+You can use the `compute_distances` argument in `read_instance` to enable this behavior, which is set to `True` by default.

-You can use the `compute_distances` argument in `read_instance` to disable this.
+`vrplib` computes the edge weights by following the instance specifications as strictly as possible.

-For VRPLIB instances, the distances computation is determined by the `EDGE_WEIGHT_TYPE` specification, and in some cases the `EDGE_WEIGHT_FORMAT` specification.
+For VRPLIB instances, the edge weights computation is determined by the `EDGE_WEIGHT_TYPE` specification, and in some cases the `EDGE_WEIGHT_FORMAT` specification.
 `vrplib` currently supports two categories of edge weight types:
-- `*_2D`: compute the Euclidean distances using the node coordinate data.
+- `*_2D`: Euclidean distances based on the node coordinates data.
     - `EUC_2D`: Double precision distances without rounding.
     - `FLOOR_2D`: Round down all distances to down to an integer.
     - `EXACT_2D`: Multiply the distances by 1000, round to the nearest integer.
 - `EXPLICIT`: the distance data is explicitly provided, in partial or full form.
-For explicit matrices, the `EDGE_WEIGHT_FORMAT` specification must be present.
+The `EDGE_WEIGHT_FORMAT` specification must be present.
 We support the following two edge weight formats:
   - `LOWER_ROW`: Lower row triangular matrix without diagonal entries.
   - `FULL_MATRIX`: Explicit full matrix representation.

-#### More information
+#### More information about VRPLIB
 The VRPLIB format is an extension of the [TSPLIB95](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) format.
 Additional information about the VRPLIB format can be found [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).